stutixy/stutixy/README.md

-- 👋 Hi, I’m @stutixy
+- 👋 Hi, I’m Stuti
-- 👀 I’m interested in java and pizza and also a little bit of data strutures
+- 👀 I’m interested in machine learning
-- 🌱 I’m currently learning app development
+- 🌱 I’m currently learning Golang
-- 💞️ I’m looking to collaborate on projects with lots of java in it
+- 💞️ I’m looking to collaborate on projects
 - 📫 Just drop a mail on stutitiwari102@gmail.com to reach me

 <!---